geins-io/ralph-ui/README.md

 ### Changed

-- Display all image sizes for `isThumbnailModeGrid` in `CaProductGallery`.
+- Supply all image sizes for `isThumbnailModeGrid` in `CaProductGallery`.

 ## [20.2.0] - 2023-09-26